Waiheke Island, Auckland and the Coromandel, New Zealand

 Waiheke Island invites you to rediscover the simple pleasures.
 Take a stroll amongst an eclectic mix of award-winning vineyards, sophisticated alfresco restaurants, artists’ studios and galleries or along one of the many deserted, golden, sandy beaches.

 The three Boatsheds have a nostalgic beach hut feel with comfy seating areas, open fires, louvered shutters and private decks with teak loungers.
 The three-storey Lighthouse is unique and romantic with a spiral staircase, separate room on each floor, whitewashed wooden bedroom and top floor day room with great views.
 The Bridge is high overlooking the beach and has a traditional porch and elegant furnishings.
-The two Bungalows have plenty of indoor living space and personify relaxed beach living, with a nod to the traditional kiwi 'batch' seaside vacation home.
-All feature: air conditioning, tea and coffee facilities, mini bar, beach gear, TV, DVD and CD player, Bose iPod dock, magazine/book/CD selections and Wi-Fi.
+The two Bungalows have plenty of indoor living space and personify relaxed beach living, with a nod to the traditional kiwi 'batch' seaside holiday home.
+All feature: air conditioning, tea and coffee facilities, mini bar, beach gear, TV, DVD player, Bose music dock, magazine/book/CD selections and Wi-Fi.

 The Boatshed is not suitable for children under the age of 12 years due to the lack of formal facilities and room layouts.

 Fresh, organic food is served at The Boatshed, some grown in its own gardens, all served with the best New Zealand wines in alfresco style.
-Eat in the dining room or dine privately wherever you like, discussing your requirements with the chef beforehand - everything from picnics to fine dining is personalized.
+Eat in the dining room or dine privately wherever you like, discussing your requirements with the chef beforehand - everything from picnics to fine dining is personalised.
 A long list of spa treatments is available from pampering massages to reiki and invigorating body scrubs.

 The long white sandy beach is a 3-minute walk and Oneroa, the local village just a 5-minute walk with cafes, galleries, bike and scooter hire.
 Waiheke is home to a large number of vineyards and sampling some of the vineyards' fantastic wine and restaurants is a highlight.
 Waiheke is also home to over 100 working artists and there are plenty of galleries and exhibitions to visit.
 The hotel has Mini Moke 'TOGS' to rent so you can go and explore the vineyards and beaches at leisure with a picnic.